bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 51°
-- Partly Cloudy
+- Mostly Clear
-- 57% humidity
+- 54% humidity
-- 7 mph wind
+- 8 mph wind
-- 38% cloud cover
+- 36% cloud cover
 - 49 AQI 🟩
-- 0.09 inches of rain in the past 24 hours
+- 0.06 inches of rain in the past 24 hours
 - 0.34 inches of rain expected in the next 48 hours